Stakeholders & Partners

-As a regulator we work with and are accountable to a diverse group of stakeholders and partners including:
+As a regulator, we work with a diverse group of stakeholders and partners, including:

-- The public: Which relies on us to foster capital markets that contribute to the well-being of B.C.
+- the public, which relies on us to foster capital markets that contribute to the well-being of British Columbians;

-- Issuers: Companies that rely on the capital markets to fund growth
+- issuers, or companies that rely on the capital markets to fund growth;

-- Other regulators: With which we enforce compliance and develop and implement policy initiatives through the Canadian Securities Administrators (CSA)
+- other regulators, with which we enforce compliance and develop and implement policy initiatives through the Canadian Securities Administrators; and

 The Canadian Securities Regulation Landscape

-We fulfill our mandate to regulate BC capital markets in cooperation with other Canadian Securities Administrators (CSA) jurisdictions.
-The CSA is an umbrella organization of Canada’s provincial and territorial securities regulators whose objective is to improve, coordinate and harmonize regulation of the Canadian capital markets.
+We fulfill our mandate to regulate capital markets in cooperation with other members of the Canadian Securities Administrators (CSA), an umbrella organization of Canada’s provincial and territorial securities regulators.
+The CSA coordinates and harmonizes regulation of the Canadian capital markets.

-Regulating BC’s capital markets in the context of a national system significantly affects how we conduct our work.
-It also influences how we consider and implement securities policy in BC.
+Regulating British Columbia’s capital markets in the context of a national system significantly affects how we conduct our work.
+It also influences how we consider and implement securities policy in British Columbia.

-We work within a “passport” system.
-Passport gives a market participant automatic access to the capital markets in other jurisdictions by obtaining a decision only from its principal regulator and meeting the requirements of one set of harmonized laws.
+We work within a “passport” system, which gives a market participant automatic access to the capital markets in other jurisdictions by obtaining a decision only from its principal regulator and meeting the requirements of one set of harmonized laws.
 All Canadian jurisdictions, except Ontario, participate in the passport system.

 The BCSC cooperates and coordinates with the Joint Forum of Financial Market Regulators (Joint Forum) whose mandate is to coordinate and streamline the regulation of products and services in the Canadian financial markets.

-We rely on Self-Regulatory Organizations (SROs) to regulate dealers and trading activity in Canadian securities and exchange contract markets:
+We rely on Self-Regulatory Organizations (SROs) to regulate dealers and trading activity in Canadian securities and derivatives markets:

 Other Jurisdictions and Regulatory Bodies

-The BCSC is a signatory to the IOSCO MMOU and several other information sharing and supervision memoranda of understanding.
+The BCSC is a signatory to the IOSCO Multilateral Memorandum of Understanding and several other information-sharing and supervision memoranda of understanding.